slerman12/Help-me/2-Opposing-views.md

 ### Psychiatrists

+This is going to be hard.
+What the fuck can I say?
+I was going to exclude this whole section.
+This is night-marish and you should be scared.
 Oh friendly psychiatrist pops in to tell me that they can't stop the benzodiazapine coercion.

-At first, it was like being drunk every day and pleasant.
-After a month, I was in cognitive decline.
-After a few months, the experience was like burning in Hell.
-Excruciating agony, inability to think or remember, torture from every depth of mind, cognition, and consciousness.

 No, that's not the beginning...

 Eczema leads to hair loss leads to depression and worsening psychiatric state.
 I get hospitalized.
 They force me to take benzodiazepines.
 I can barely recall those days because the dosage was so high... and I was \*so high\*.
 Benzos are potent medications that have alcohol-like effects and even an alcohol-like mechanism of action.
 So those days were a blur.
 But the thing with benzos is, the longer you take them, the more your brain downregulates.
 Because your brain knows they're poison, so your brain catches all the fancy GABA explosions and goes, "hmm, no something's wrong..." and its system-wide neurons stop producing GABA, the neurotransmitter that's 1/2 of the two primary chemical messengers in your brain.